ngocpham1994x/iRecipe/i1_worksheet.md

 Link to an Exceptional code : [Exceptional_code](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/main/app/src/main/java/comp3350/iRecipe/Persistence/RecipeList.java)
 Testing of Exceptional code : [Exception_testing](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/blob/main/app/src/test/java/comp3350/iRecipe/RecipeListUnitTest.java)

 - For our project, we are using an ArrayList Data structure. we found out that a built-in "add" method of ArrayList does not throw exception when adding null object to the list.
-That allows a null object to be in a list of recipes, which causes NULL pointer exception, Whenever we try to access the recipes and its methods through the list.
+That allows a null object to be in a list of recipes and causes NULL pointer exception, Whenever we try to access the recipes and its methods from ArrayList.
 To resolve that, we are checking for a null object before adding a recipe in the list.
 [Exceptional_code][line 32]

 - For testing purpose, we kept one add method in RecipeList.java, which does not check for null object.
 [Exceptional_code][line 46]
 When we execute a unit test [Exception_testing][line 49] about getting a recipe from the list after adding a null object, unsurprisingly it returns us a null object causing an exception.
 That shows that ArrayList add method accepts null object so we need to check for that before using that method.